-In his 15+ years with IDEO, Chris has played a variety of roles, from heading the firm’s Consumer Experience Design practice to co-founding its New York office.
-He’s led diverse programs in collaboration with such clients as Target, Apple, JetBlue, Citrix, Handspring, and P&G.
+In his 18+ years with IDEO, Chris has played a variety of roles, from heading the firm’s Consumer Experience Design practice to co-founding its New York office.
+He’s led diverse programs in collaboration with such clients as Target, Apple, JetBlue, Citrix, and P&G.

 Today, he continues to thrive at the intersection of inspired design, business, and people.
-He leads a series of key client relationships, guiding portfolios of innovation projects in retail, technology, financial services and consumer products.
-Chris also oversees global recruiting for IDEO, promoting a strategic focus on top talent and ensuring that the firm continues to attract truly extraordinary people.
+He leads a community of extraordinary designers and a set of key client relationships, guiding portfolios of innovation projects in retail, education, organizational change, technology and consumer products.

-In 2012, Chris joined the Board of Directors of Fiserv (NASDAQ: FISV), a leading global provider of financial services technology solutions.
+Chris joined the Board of Directors of Fiserv (NASDAQ: FISV) in 2012, and then the Board of Directors of E*TRADE Financial Corporation (NASDAQ: ETFC) in 2013.
 He also contributes on advisory boards for Target, IDEO.org, JetBlue, and a couple of startups that few have heard of (yet).